This document contains information about building LLVM and Clang on host machine, targeting another platform.

 The TableGen options are required to compile it with the host compiler, so you’ll need to compile LLVM (or at least llvm-tblgen) to your host platform before you start.
-The CXX flags define the target, cpu (which defaults to fpu=VFP3 with NEON), and forcing the hard-float ABI.
-If you’re using Clang as a cross-compiler, you will also have to set -ccc-gcc-name, to make sure it picks the correct linker.
+The CXX flags define the target, cpu (which in this case defaults to fpu=VFP3 with NEON), and forcing the hard-float ABI.
+If you’re using Clang as a cross-compiler, you will also have to set --sysroot to make sure it picks the correct linker.

 Most of the time, what you want is to have a native compiler to the platform itself, but not others.
-It might not even be feasible to produce x86 binaries from ARM targets, so there’s no point in compiling all back-ends.
-For that reason, you should also set the TARGETS_TO_BUILD to only build the ARM back-end.
+So there’s rarely a point in compiling all back-ends.
+For that reason, you should also set the TARGETS_TO_BUILD to only build the back-end you’re targeting to.

 You must set the CMAKE_INSTALL_PREFIX, otherwise a ninja install will copy ARM binaries to your root filesystem, which is not what you want.